Skip to content Skip to footer

 Language

-English is the primary language spoken in Wichita, Kansas.
+English is the predominant language spoken in Wichita.

 Cost Of Living

-The cost of living in Wichita is lower than the national average, making it an affordable place to live.
-Housing costs, in particular, are below the national average, making homeownership more accessible.
+The cost of living index in Wichita is lower than the national average, making it an affordable city for residents and visitors.
+Housing, transportation, and healthcare costs are particularly reasonable compared to other parts of the United States.

 Other